MarcisGailitis/GCP---Associate-Cloud-Engineer/1 GCP Fundamentals - Core Infrastructure.md

 ### 4.2.
 Cloud Storage

 Object storage is not the same as file storage, where you manage your data as a hierarchy of folders.
 Object storage is not the same as block storage, where the OS manages data as chunks of a disk.
 Instead, object storage means you say to your storage "here, keep these bytes I give you", and the storage lets you address it with a unique key.
 Often these unique keys are in a form of URLs, which means object storage interacts nicely with web technologies.
 Cloud storage works just like that, just better!
-Fully manages scalable service, so no need to provision capacity ahead of time.
+Fully managed scalable service, so no need to provision capacity ahead of time.

 Use Cloud Storage for: